The Brig Independence

 The story of the Brig Independence begins on the banks of the Jones River in Kingston, Massachusetts.
 This area possesses one of the most storied maritime histories in North America, with a legacy of shipbuilding dating back to the early 1700s.
 The Jones River Landing is considered by some to be the site of the longest continuously operating boatyard in the United States.

 The construction of the Independence was championed by William Sever, a prominent Kingston merchant and an influential member of the wartime Massachusetts Council.
 Sever successfully secured the necessary public funds to build the vessel.
+The physical construction took place in a shipyard owned by the Drew family, renowned boatbuilders on the Jones River for over 150 years.

 Construction Details